Transnistria

-The region can also be referred to in English as Trans-Dniester or Transdniestria.
-These names are adaptations of the Romanian colloquial name of the region, Transnistria, meaning "beyond the Dniester River".
+Toponymy

-The term Transnistria was used in relation to eastern Moldova for the first time in 1989, in the election slogan of the deputy and member of the Popular Front of Moldova Leonida Lari:
+The region can also be referred to in English as Dniesteria, Trans-Dniester, Transdniester or Transdniestria.
+These names are adaptations of the Romanian colloquial name of the region, Transnistria, meaning "beyond the Dniester".
+The term Transnistria was used in relation to eastern Moldova for the first time in the year 1989, in the election slogan of Leonida Lari, the deputy and member of the Popular Front of Moldova formed during the reforms of the last Soviet leader Mikhail Gorbachev, when she stated: